arturum1/iob-soc-tester/README.md

 IOb-SoC-Tester is a platform for developing and validating hardware/software (HW/SW) algorithms.
 This platform utilizes RISC-V CPUs and peripherals called Test Instruments (TIs).

-This project initially started with the [OpenCryptoTester](https://nlnet.nl/project/OpenCryptoTester#ack) to mainly to verify cryptographic systems that improve internet security.
-However, IOb-SoC Tester can also be used to test any Core or SoC.
-The proposed tester SoC shoud open the way for open-source test instrumentation operated bare-metal or under Linux.
+This project initially started with the [OpenCryptoTester](https://nlnet.nl/project/OpenCryptoTester#ack) to verify cryptographic systems that improve internet security.
+However, the IOb-SoC Tester can also be used to test any Core or SoC.
+The proposed tester SoC should open the way for open-source test instrumentation operated bare-metal or under Linux.

+## List of developed Test Instruments
+(insert bullet list here)

 # Repository moved